39 Before and After Car Detailing Photos That Will Stun You

 Your Mechanic offers some great car detailing tips on how to clean a door panel like the professionals.
 It’s important to vacuum the door panels to get rid of crumbs and larger debris.
 Use a vinyl cleaner and microfiber car detailing sponges to wipe the area down.
 Follow up with a car interior polish and protectant.

 Hard Interior – Before

 A lot of vehicle interiors are made from hard, molded plastic or vinyl.
 These surfaces can become stained and dull if they aren’t properly cleaned and conditioned.
 This truck floor is a perfect example of that.
 It looks like it’s covered in salt marks and dirt.
 Car detailing can easily remedy this sad-looking situation.
-Here are the DIY truck repair tips that will save you a ton of money.

 Hard Interior – After

 Car detailing professionals restored this hard floor to like-new condition.
 This area got a good vacuuming and a wipe down with a damp cloth.
 It then got a thorough cleaning with a heavy-duty vinyl, plastic and rubber car cleaner like Meguiar’s Mirror Glaze Heavy Duty Vinyl Cleaner.

 Pet Hair/Fur – Before